astuyve/astuyve.github.io/_posts/2025-07-16-does-lambda-have-a-silent-crash.md

 The call to `/next` has three possible return states:
 1. You receive an invocation response containing a request payload.
-2. You receive the shutdown event, indicating the sandbox will shut down (only applies to extensions, not your handler, but it is part of the runtime API) or possibly
+2. You receive the shutdown event, indicating the sandbox will shut down (only applies to extensions, not your handler, but it is part of the Runtime API) or possibly
 3. **Lambda freezes the CPU because there are no pending requests** When a request arrives, the runtime will thaw the CPU and return a result to `/next`.